pokitdok/apidocs-v4/source/includes/_appregistrations.md

 }
 ```

-The App Regisrations endpoint allows users to to manage their app registrations.
-These endpoints can be used to create, edit, and delete app registrations.
+The App Registrations endpoint allows user to manage the NPI registrations associated with their account.
+These endpoints can be used to create, edit, and delete registrations.

 ### Endpoint Description